ctechfilmuniversity/project_ws2425_first_term/README.md

             * Hardware and pipeline development
             * Algorithms
             * Research / Experimentation
     * System diagram
         * With which tech components are you working, and how are they connected?
     * Unique selling point
-        * What makes your project special to you?
+        * What makes the project special to you?
 * Expected Results
-    * Baseline solutio
+    * Baseline solution
         * What is the smallest achievement you want to reach?
     * Best possible solution
         * What would you like to achieve if everything goes according to plan?
-* Vision / Future Work
+* Vision and Future Work
     * What is your vision for the project beyond what you can achieve within the first term project requirements and time?
 * Challenge of your comfort zone
     * What is new for you and what do you want to learn?